NiramaiPNayanar/Smart_CPS_Water_Tank_System/README.md

   - This repository exists for documentation, experimentation, and learning purposes only.
   - Nothing in this repository should be interpreted as reflecting the final product decisions of any company or team.

-## License – BSD 3-Clause License
-  This license ensures:
-  - You are not liable for any usage, modifications, or deployments made by others.
-  - Your name cannot be used to endorse or promote derivative products.
-  - The prototype remains open for learning and reference.